amazeeio/drupal-project/README.md

 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
 * Creates the `web/sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
-* Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
+* Latest version of [Drupal Console](http://www.drupalconsole.com) is installed locally for use at `vendor/bin/drupal`.

 ## Updating Drupal Core